PoCInnovation/Workshops/software/4.Docker/README.md

 </Details>

 We want `app` and `db` to be able to communicate properly, so we are going to put them on the same network, `epytodo-network`.
 Moreover, if we want to keep our database data even when the container is stopped, we have to save it's data in a volume, `mysql-data`.

 `app` properties:

-- `build`: define the image you'll build before running the service
+- `build`: defines the image you'll build before running the service
 - `ports`: ports redirection between host and container
 - `environment`: environment variables required to run the image (check the database credentials used to connect to mysql in `config.py`)
 - `networks`: to be able to reach the database